Frontier(s): Plot

 A far-right candidate reaches the second round of the election for the French presidency, sparking riots in Paris.
 Hoping to escape Paris but needing cash, a street gang made up of Muslim Arab youths (Alex, Tom, Farid, the pregnant Yasmine, and her brother Sami) take advantage of the chaos to pull off a robbery.
 Sami is shot, and the group splits up: Alex and Yasmine take Sami to a hospital, and Tom and Farid take the money to a family-run inn near the border.
 Innkeepers Gilberte and Klaudia claim their rooms are free and seduce the two men.

-At the hospital, the emergency room staff report Sami's injury to the police.
-Sami insists Yasmine run before the police catch her.
+At the hospital, the E.R. staff reports Sami's injury to the police.
+Sami insists that Yasmine run before the police catch her.
 His dying wish is that Yasmine not have an abortion.
 Alex and Yasmine flee, leaving the fatally wounded Sami behind.
 Alex and Yasmine phone their friends for directions to the inn.
-Tom and Farid give them directions but soon after are brutally attacked by Gilberte, Klaudia, and Goetz.
+Tom and Farid give them directions, but soon after are brutally attacked by Gilberte, Klaudia, and Goetz.
 When Tom and Farid try to escape, Goetz runs their car off a cliff.
 The injured men wander into a mine shaft, where Tom is quickly recaptured.
 Farid must fend for himself with the family's rejected children in the mine.
 Unaware of the danger, Alex and Yasmine arrive at the inn and are captured by the family.

-Alex and Yasmine are chained in a muddy-floored pigpen.
-Alex breaks Yasmine's chains and allows her to escape.
-When the captors discover Yasmine's escape, the family patriarch, von Geisler, cuts Alex's Achilles tendons.
-Meanwhile, in the mine, Farid finds the storage area for the victims.
-The family realizes something is amiss in the mine, and Hans chases Farid into a boiler where Farid is cooked alive.
-Yasmine flees from the inn but is quickly picked back up by Goetz.
-Back in the pigpen, von Geisler personally grants Alex's last wish to be put down quickly.
-Initially, von Geisler wishes for Karl to "wed" Yasmine to carry on the family lineage, but when von Geisler learns she is already pregnant, he entrusts her to the meek Eva, who tells Yasmine that she came to the family in a very similar manner and that she is obedient because the family promised her that her parents would return for her some day.
+Alex and Yasmine are chained in a pigpen.
+Alex breaks Yasmine's chains, allowing her to escape.
+When the captors discover Yasmine's escape, the family patriarch, Von Geisler, cuts Alex's Achilles tendons.
+Meanwhile, in the mine, Farid finds the victims' storage area.
+The family realizes something is amiss, and Hans chases Farid into a boiler, where Farid is cooked alive.
+Yasmine flees from the inn but is quickly picked up by Goetz.
+Back in the pigpen, Von Geisler personally grants Alex's last wish to be put down quickly.
+Initially, Von Geisler wishes for Karl to "wed" Yasmine to carry on the family lineage, but when Von Geisler learns she is already pregnant, he entrusts her to the meek Eva, who tells Yasmine that she came to the family in a very similar manner and that she is obedient because the family promised her that her parents would return for her someday.
 Eva also tells Yasmine of the rejected homeless children she and Hans care for in the mine.